 The Thor series has seen plenty of villains come and go, with each of them leaving behind some potent words prior to their last appearances.
 One of the longest-running series of solo movies in the Marvel Cinematic Universe timeline, Thor has faced down a number of antagonists of varying threat levels, somehow managing to come out on top each time.
 Every encounter with a villain has left Thor fundamentally changed, thanks in no small part to their own memorable dialogue.

-- King the Land Season 1 Episode 14 Release Date and Time, Countdown, When Is It Coming Out?
+- Mr Villains Day Off Season 1 Episode 7 Release Date and Time, Countdown, When is it Coming Out?

 The best villain lines across Thor’s MCU journey can be great for a wide variety of different reasons.
 Some of them are poignant statements or thought-provoking assertions that make Thor question his very core beliefs, resulting in deep character change.
 Others are simply cold one-liners or even funny jokes that perfectly sum up what the villain saying them is all about, leaving a lasting impression on audiences even years later.